-Many of the other structures we use to defend your assets such as LLCs or other entities, investment vehicles, and certain types of retirement accounts have many rules, regulations, and restrictions about who is eligible to use them and how.
+Many of the other structures we use to defend your assets (such as LLCs or other entities, investment vehicles, and certain types of retirement accounts) have many rules, regulations, and restrictions about who is eligible to use them and how.
 Most legal structures do.
 So it’s only natural to wonder what rules apply to your estate plan.
-Let’s get right to the good news.

 Anyone on earth can (and should) create an estate plan.
 We will all die eventually, and there are many clear benefits of estate planning we’ve discussed before.
 Estate planning allows us to prepare for this inevitability, provide for our loved ones, and direct our assets to exactly where we want them to go.